easypanel-io/website/docs/05-templates/docker-registry/index.md

 ## Description

-The Docker Registry is an implementation of the Docker Registry HTTP API V2 for storing and distributing Docker images.
-It is used with Docker 1.6+ and provides a simple, secure, and scalable base for building a large-scale registry solution or running a private registry.
-It is a core library for many registry operators including Docker Hub, GitHub Container Registry, GitLab Container Registry, and DigitalOcean Container Registry.
-The Docker Registry is available as an official Docker image and is supported on multiple architectures.
+Docker Registry 2.0 is a powerful application designed to store and distribute Docker images.
+This app is an implementation of the Docker Registry HTTP API V2, compatible with Docker 1.6 and later versions.
+It provides a secure and scalable base for building a large scale registry solution or running a simple private registry.
+Docker Registry 2.0 is a core library for many registry operators including Docker Hub, GitHub Container Registry, GitLab Container Registry, and DigitalOcean Container Registry.
+It is also used by the CNCF Harbor Project and VMware Harbor Registry.
+The app allows users to efficiently store, manage, package, and exchange content, providing a professional grade and extensible content distribution system.

 ## Instructions